Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 Do not forget to add the path to your corpus and the path to the directory in which you want to save the results, to the file adjectives_analysis.
 You can easily find where you have to insert your path by searching for "PATH".
 You still need to comment in those lines.
-NLP method: extract repeating adjectives from a text with spacy
+NLP method: extract repeating adjectives from a text with spacy <br>

 Find similar songs based on the same sentiment